MemphisMeng/Blackjack/Design Doc.md

 ## Blackjack

 ## Card
 Card is the fundemental component of every card game, without which any game makes no sense.
 As it is known, there are at least two properties of a card: its suit and its rank.
 Both of them determines the ranking of a card itself.
 However, in some games, for example, Black jack, both the properties don't matter.
-Rather, peo
+Rather, people care more about the real value of the card that it really stands for. (e.g.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjIwOTEzOTM3LC05OTc1NjE3MjQsLTkxMT
+eyJoaXN0b3J5IjpbLTUzNTE1Nzk3MiwtOTk3NTYxNzI0LC05MT
-E1OTYzNywxMjk4Mjk1ODYyXX0=
+ExNTk2MzcsMTI5ODI5NTg2Ml19
 -->